Workers

 syncData();

-Worker Context
+Background Worker Context

-• Runs on: Physical devices only
+• Runs on: Physical devices and as Web Workers in the admin portal

 • Lifecycle: Starts when playlist is loaded, continues running in background